If you are looking for motorcycle body armour, but don’t know what features you should consider, we’ve got you covered!

 This is a padded jacket that provides additional coverage to your torso and arms.
 It usually comes with integrated chest and back protectors and durable polymer shells on the elbows, forearms and shoulders.
 Its base material is usually breathable and flexible for proper ventilation and unrestricted range of motion.

-Back protectors reduce your risk of suffering back and spine injuries in the event of a crash.
+Motorcycle back protectors reduce your risk of suffering back and spine injuries in the event of a crash.
 They are ergonomically designed and usually malleable to conform to the contour of your backbone.
 Whether you get the wearable type or inserts, you must ensure that they are true to your size for maximum effectiveness.

-Chest protectors give additional protection to your ribs and chest region.
+Motorcycle chest protectors give additional protection to your ribs and chest region.
 They are more commonly used by off road riders and professional racers who ride bikes with an aggressive forward stance.
 Chest protectors can either be strapped on as a single unit or as two inserts.

 This protective gear supports your neck and helps prevent whiplash by evenly distributing the force of impact to this critical body part during a collision.